Anastrozole

-Anastrozole, sold under the brand name Arimidex among others, is a medication used in addition to other treatments for breast cancer.
+Anastrozole, sold under the brand name Arimidex among others, is an antiestrogenic medication used in addition to other treatments for breast cancer.
 Specifically it is used for hormone receptor-positive breast cancer.
 It has also been used to prevent breast cancer in those at high risk.
-It is taken by mouth.
+It is taken orally.

 Common side effects of anastrozole include hot flashes, altered mood, joint pain, and nausea.
 Severe side effects include an increased risk of heart disease and osteoporosis.
-Use during pregnancy may harm the baby.
+Use during pregnancy may harm the fetus.
 Anastrozole is in the aromatase-inhibiting family of medications.
 It works by blocking the production of estrogens in the body, and hence has antiestrogenic effects.